AnushPatel/gatsby/docs/docs/creating-a-sitemap.md

 ---
 ### What is a Site Map?

 An [XML sitemap](https://support.google.com/webmasters/answer/156184?hl=en) lists a website’s important pages, making sure Google can find and crawl them all, and helping it understand your website structure.
-It’s simply a list of the pages on your website.
+It’s a list of the pages on your website.

 Think of it as a map for your website.
 It shows what all of the pages are on your website.